juangamella/causal-chamber-paper/README.md

 ## Running the notebooks

 The Python dependencies to run the notebooks in this repository are specified in the file [`requirements.txt`](requirements.txt).
 We give instructions on how to install these dependencies and run the notebooks using a Python [virtual environment](https://docs.python.org/3/library/venv.html), but you may also use other tools such as conda.
-We ran our experiments using `python=3.8.10`, but they should work later versions.
+We ran our experiments using `python=3.8.10`, but they should work with later versions.

 First, create and activate the virtual environment: